cis198-2016s/homework/hw07/README.md

 ### WebSockets

 WebSockets are a web technology for allowing JavaScript in webpages to connect back to servers using a bidirectional data stream.
-WebSockets behave _very_ similarly to TCP streams!
+WebSockets behave very similarly to TCP streams (but are message-based).

 We will be using the `rust-websocket` library.
 You'll definitely need to take a look at some of the documentation and examples: